William-franklyn/bigbang/README.md

 # bigbang

-My first repository on Github
+Alx-pre_course

-Official Alx software engineering student
+I'm now a ALX student,this is my first repository